laravel/docs/encryption.md

 <a name="basic-usage"></a>
 ## Basic Usage

 **Note:** Values to be encrypted are passed through `serialize` upon encryption, and subsequently passed through `unserialize` upon decryption.
-Thus, non-Laravel clients receiving encrypted values will need to `unserialize` the data.
+Thus, non-PHP clients receiving encrypted values will need to `unserialize` the data.

 #### Encrypting A Value